ThomasMTT/wandering-traders/README.md

   - After the End Trader leaves, players can summon him again with another bell.
   - If a player attempts to use a bell while a trader is nearby, they will receive a notification indicating the presence of a trader and, if close enough, the coordinates of the trader.

-## Conclusion

-The Wandering Traders mod enhances the Minecraft experience by introducing unique trading opportunities and mechanics.
-Whether you're looking to recover lost items or acquire exclusive goods, this mod has something for every player.
-Enjoy your adventures with the Wandering Traders!
 ## License

 This mod is licensed under the LGPL.
 See the [LICENSE](LICENSE) file for details.